Something's Up There: Controversies

 Fox later delivered a public apology on November 20, 2007.
 They vowed never to air the line of dialog again in repeats and/or syndicated broadcasts.
-Fox stated that, "The line was delivered by a character known for being ignorant, clueless and for saying outlandish things.
+Fox stated, "The line was delivered by a character known for being ignorant, clueless and for saying outlandish things.
 Allowing the line to remain in the show, however, demonstrated poor judgment, and we apologize to anyone who was offended."

 Furthermore, some critics and many viewers noticed that a large part of the plot was taken from a popular story from the radio program This American Life.